-Students in the General Theological Studies or Theological Scholarship and Research concentrations are required to complete an introductory course or course sequence in one of the ancient languages offered by the seminary.
-General Theological Studies students fulfill the requirement by successfully completing one semester of New Testament Greek (Biblical Languages 100), one semester of Biblical Hebrew (Biblical Languages 301) or two semesters of Classical Armenian (Classical Armenian 203-204).
-Theological Scholarship and Research students fulfill this by completing two semesters of New Testament Greek (BL 100 and BL 200) or two semesters of other ancient languages after consultation with the Academic Dean.
+Students in the general program or in the Theological Scholarship and Research concentration are required to complete an introductory course or course sequence in one of the ancient languages offered by the seminary.
+General program students fulfill the requirement by successfully completing one semester of New Testament Greek (Biblical Languages 100), one semester of Biblical Hebrew (Biblical Languages 301) or two semesters of Classical Armenian (Classical Armenian 203-204).
+Theological Scholarship and Research students fulfill this requirement by completing two semesters of New Testament Greek (BL 100 and BL 200) or two semesters of another ancient language after consultation with the Academic Dean.